Carreau/phd-dissertation/parts/part2.rst

 pWA (also called pVCA)
 ======================

-pWA is use as a nucleation promoting factor.
-It is expressed from Human pVCA (verprolin homology central and acidic domain) and expressed into Rosetta 2(DE3) pLysS (Novagen) Cell.
+pWA is used as a nucleation promoting factor.
+It is expressed from Human pVCA (verprolin homology central and acidic domain) into Rosetta 2(DE3) pLysS (Novagen) Cell.
 Purified pWA is aliquoted and conserved at -80°C, never refrozen, and conserved on ice for daily use.